 The History of Rome - Part One

 Rome is not only a major tourist destination, it’s also the city where many cruises start or finish.
 But as we know, Rome is not actually a cruise port city.
 Cruise ships do not dock in Rome.
 Civitavecchia is the port servicing the city of Rome and it lies about 37 miles north of Rome.
-However, for the purpose of my series on Rome as a Pre or Post Cruise stop, I will treat Rome as the actual port stop and include information about Civitavecchia in the entry entitled Transportation to and from the Port.
+However, for the purpose of my series on Rome as a Pre or Post Cruise stop, I will treat Rome as the actual port stop and include information about Civitavecchia in the entry entitled Civitavecchia as a port stop for Rome.
 My blog entries are divided into the following sections:

 2. Transportation to and from the airport